Coaching for Wellbeing with Motivational Interviewing

 with Dr Chris Johnstone, Specialist Coach and Trainer for Resilience and Wellbeing

-In this webinar series you will learn:
+In this online course you will learn:

 - Core practices and principles of Motivational Interviewing, an evidence-based coaching style

 - A deepened understanding of how to help clients work with and through resistance and mixed feelings.

 - Tools to access deeper sources of motivation in yourself and your clients